ePages-de/epages-devportal/_posts/2020/2020-12-10-how-to-structure-css-classes.md

 #### SUIT CSS code example

 Do you remember the little author box we used as an example for BEM?
-This is how it would look like with SUIT CSS:
+This is how it could look like with SUIT CSS:

 ```
 // HTML structure